qtoussaint/pangenome_merge/README.md

 ## Installing with Snakemake

-Pangenomerge can be automatically installed and run via Snakemake (see "Workflow management and reproducibility for large analyses").
+pangenomerge can be automatically installed and run via Snakemake (see "Workflow management and reproducibility for large analyses").
 To use this option, ensure you have installed Snakemake through micromamba.

 First, clone the pangenomerge repository:
 ```